Emergency aid

 War in Ukraine

-Since the escalation of the war in Ukraine more than two years ago, nothing has been the same.
-Since then, Help has been providing humanitarian aid and has helped around 800,000 people to cope with the consequences of the war: We distribute relief supplies, hot meals, financial aid and provide medical and psychological support.
+Since the escalation of the war in Ukraine three years ago, nothing has been the same.
+Since then, Help has been providing humanitarian aid and has helped around 4.3 million people to cope with the consequences of the war: We distribute relief supplies, hot meals, financial aid and provide medical and psychological support.

 Your donation will help people in Ukraine to survive the hardship: